 Whilst I absolutely adore almond milk it’s far too expensive to waste and far far too time-consuming to make.
 I know a few who make theirs in bulk and freeze it but with my freezer full of veg and bulk meals I can’t find time or space to make my own.
 That’s why I looked for an alternative and Oat milk had just popped on the market near my home so I tasted some. – I was in love.

-Oat milk was champion and it was far easier then I had first thought.
+Oat milk was a champion and it was far easier than I had first thought.

 If you liked this post, don’t forget to Pin it!